Constance Baker Motley: Legacy

 During her time as a federal judge for the Southern District of New York, Motley made efforts to reach out to other African-American women in her position.
-One of the women she reached out to was Judge Ann Thompson who received a personal note from Motley on the day she was appointed to be a judge for the District of New Jersey.
+One of the women she reached out to was Judge Anne Elise Thompson who received a personal note from Motley on the day she was appointed to be a judge for the District of New Jersey.

 In 2005, the University of Pennsylvania Law School's American Constitution Society (ACS) student chapter began to host National Writing Competitions annually in honor of Constance Baker Motley.

 With her work on Ludtke v.
 Kuhn, Motley became a pivotal figure to Melissa Ludtke.
 Ludtke published an article in 2018 praising the work that Motley accomplished throughout her life despite the discrimination she experienced.

 Judith Heumann, co-founder of the World Institute on Disability, credits Motley with her becoming the first licensed teacher in the state of New York who used a wheelchair.

 U.S. Vice President Kamala Harris explicitly cites Motley's influence on her own political and law career on her campaign page.

-Federal judge Ketanji Brown Jackson cited Motley as an influence on her own career in a speech accepting President Joe Biden's nomination to become an associate justice of the Supreme Court.
+Federal Judge Ketanji Brown Jackson cited Motley as an influence on her own career in a speech accepting President Joe Biden's nomination to become an associate justice of the Supreme Court.
 Jackson and Motley share the same birthday.

 An award-winning biographical documentary, Justice is a Black Woman: The Life and Work of Constance Baker Motley, was broadcast on Connecticut Public Television in 2012.
 A documentary short, The Trials of Constance Baker Motley, premiered at the Tribeca Film Festival on April 19, 2015.

 In 2022, Civil Rights Queen, an "immersive" biography of Motley, was published.

+On January 31, 2024, the United States Postal Service issued a commemorative postage stamp to honor Motley.
+The first day of issue ceremony took place at the Constance Baker Motley Recreation Center in New York City and was presided over by the Honorable Anton Hajjar, member of the U.S. Postal Service Board.
+This stamp was the 47th in the Black Heritage series of U.S. postage stamps.